Jeremya/bank-assistant-new/README.md

 # bank-assistant-bot
-Bank Assistant chat bot using LLM and AstraDB
+Bankflix is a bank assistant chat bot using LLM and AstraDB

-This assistant is an adaptation of the [Bank Assistant](https://github.com/Jeremya/bank-assistant-bot) built on [AstraPy](https://github.com/datastax/astrapy)
+This assistant is built on [RAGStack-AI](https://docs.datastax.com/en/ragstack/docs/quickstart.html) and [AstraPy](https://github.com/datastax/astrapy)

 It is using OpenAI to build embeddings and Astra to store the data.